Brinnon, WA

 19 people

-As of 2023, 3.36% of Brinnon, WA residents (26 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 3.36% of Brinnon, WA residents (26 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Brinnon, WA was 2.17%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in Brinnon, WA compared to that of it's neighboring and parent geographies.